 More than likely you might be considering Pewter Green as an accent color rather than a wall color for your entire space.
 Here is an inspired design by Wood Visions (@wood_visions), another series regular around here:

-Pewter Green in a Bathroom
+Pewter Green in the Bathroom

 Pewter Green will look just a bit cooler than this.